gregschmit/rails-rest-framework/guide/4_filtering_and_ordering/index.md

 controller uses, you can either adjust the `filter_backends` controller attribute or you can override the `get_filter_backends()` method.

-## ModelQueryFilter
+## QueryFilter

 This filter provides basic user-controllable filtering of the recordset using query params.
 For example, a request to `/api/movies?cool=true` would return movies where `cool` is `true`.

-If you include `ModelControllerMixin` into your controller, `ModelQueryFilter` is included in the filter backends by default.
+If you include `ModelControllerMixin` into your controller, `QueryFilter` is included in the filter backends by default.

-## ModelOrderingFilter
+## OrderingFilter

 This filter provides basic user-controllable ordering of the recordset using query params.
 For example, a request to `/api/movies?ordering=name` could order the movies by `name` rather than `id`.
 `ordering=-name` would invert the ordering.
 You can also order with multiple parameters with a comma separated list, like: `ordering=director,-name`.

-If you include `ModelControllerMixin` into your controller, `ModelOrderingFilter` is included in the filter backends by default.
+If you include `ModelControllerMixin` into your controller, `OrderingFilter` is included in the filter backends by default.
 You can use `ordering_fields` to controller which fields are allowed to be ordered by.
 To adjust the parameter that the user passes, adjust `ordering_query_param`; the default is `"ordering"`.

-## ModelSearchFilter
+## SearchFilter

 This filter provides basic user-controllable searching of the recordset using the `search` query parameter (adjustable with the `search_query_param`).
 For example, a request to